swersk/Etsy-Map/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact the project maintainer:
+If you have any questions or suggestions, please feel free to contact me!

 Name: Lauren Swersky<br />
 Email: lauren.swersky@gmail.com